NTNU-TTO/SFI-AutoShip-COLAV-simulator/README.md

 The following describes the main modules superficially.
 Rely mainly on the code itself for the documentation.

+### COLAVEnvironment

+Gymnasium-wrapper for the simulation framework.
+See the source code for available rewards, actions and observations that can be used.

 ### Simulator

 The simulator runs through a set of scenarios, each consisting of `n_episodes` specified from the config, visualizes these and saves the results.
 The scenarios can be generated through a `ScenarioConfig` object, or loaded from file using an existing scenario definition (examples under `scenarios/`).